 The Environmental and Social Justice Action Research Group is a forum for dialogue, research and collective action to promote and achieve environmental and social justice.

-HERG has been created recently with the initiative of two Public Policy PhD candidates and with support of Liviu Mattei – Chief Operating Officer of CEU and a faculty member of Department of Public Policy.
-The Group's primary aim is to bring together CEU faculty and students and foster collaborative research among those working in the field of higher education policy.
+The Higher Education Research Group (HERG) was created on the initiative of two Public Policy PhD candidates and with support of CEU and faculty members of Department of Public Policy (Currently School of Public Policy).
+The group's primary aim is to bring together CEU faculty and students and foster collaborative research among those working in the field of higher education policy.

 Academic and policy-relevant research on labor markets and other applied microeconomic issues in Central and Eastern Europe